mjmoore1620/forwardKinematicDemo/README.md

 # What have I got from doing this so far?
 * Trig functions review
     * How to get the x2,y2 of line with only x1,y1 + angle
-* Used new git command: git reset HEAD filename
+* Used new git commands:
+    * git reset HEAD filename
         * to unstage a file that I didn't want to be part of the commit
+    * git stash save "save message"
+        * to save uncommitted changes so I can switch to another branch
+    * git commit --amend
+        * add to the last commit instead of creating a new one
+        * easy way to alter last commit message
+* Learned how to animate with generic javascript

 # Thoughts
 * The mathematical and engineering formality is way overkill in the wikipedia documentation